-If you are interested in determining if you qualify as a medical marijuana patient under the California Medical Marijuana program please call my office at 626-344-7596.
+If you are interested in determining if you qualify as a medical marijuana patient under the California Medical Marijuana program please schedule an appointment.

 ASK THE DOCTOR

 Will my medical insurance company cover the cost of my Pasadena medical marijuana evaluation and/or the cost of my medicine?

 Unfortunately, not at this time.
 Medical insurance companies, do not recognize marijuana as medicine, and therefore will not cover any of the costs related to your medical marijuana evaluation or marijuana medicine costs.

 Will my medical records and visit to your office be kept confidential or will I be placed on a list?

 Dr. Barnes takes privacy issues very seriously.
 All patient records are protected by doctor-patient confidentiality.
 We are HIPAA complaint and protect patient privacy and never report your information to anyone without your written consent.
 You can rest assured that everything will remain highly confidential when visiting the Pasadena Medical Marijuana Evaluation Clinic.